FactomProject/FactomDocs/DeveloperGuide/DeveloperGuide.md

 Converting Factoids into Entry Credits
 ===
 Entry Credits allow data to be written into Factom.
-Each Entry Credit Address represents a key pair that allows signing of payments for data to be written into the Factom newtork.
+Each Entry Credit address represents a key pair that allows signing of payments for data to be written into the Factom network.
 Factoids are converted into Entry Credits by adding 1 or more ecoutputs to a transaction.

 Run ``$ factomd`` and ``$ fctwallet``.

 Use factomcli to create an Entry Credit address.
-The ec address in this example will be called app01.
+The EC address in this example will be called app01.

 	$ factom-cli generateaddress ec app01
 	ec  =  EC2gigrpHsADYXbnGDhBf58z8isuiT8HffZT1gFfcQERzon4SD44